 💡 You can tap any app listed under “Read” or “Write” to adjust its permissions directly.

-What Samsung Health Shares
+What Samsung Health Actually Shares

-✅ Steps: Always shared through Health Connect
+✅ Steps: Usually shared reliably through Health Connect.

 Step 3: 🧩 Double-Check Your Connections